 How to Use a Balance Transfer Credit Card to Get Out of Debt

-One of the dilemmas I solve for coaching clients is how to get rid of debt the fastest, cheapest way possible.
+One of the dilemmas I get many questions about is how to get out of debt the fastest, cheapest way possible.

 There are 3 steps: